confusedcatgirl/Battle-For-Atlas-Unpacked/README.md

 # Battle-For-Atlas-Unpacked

+## IMPORTANT!

+1. I am currently repushing all files.
+Might take a while.
+2. I am going to have to build up LFS again.

 All the data unpacked from the SDFTOC File from the PC Version of Starlink: Battle for Atlas.

-IMPORTANT NOTICE: As of right now, there is a set of files I have not included, due to their sheer sizes.
-I will figure something out with LFS and add those too.

 These files are: